phetsims/phet-info/doc/typescript-conventions.md

 * Consider using explicit annotations for object literals and function return types even when they can be inferred.
 This will help prevent implementation errors from surfacing in user code.

 It is PhET convention to provide return types when declaring methods and functions.
+This includes explicitly specifying `void` for everything that is a method and/or part of a public API.
 (Arrow functions as args are up to dev discretion.)

 TypeScript has a powerful type inference system, and we recommend to leverage that type inference in the general case.